simeononsecurity/simeononsecurity.ch/content/articles/best-visual-studio-code-extensions-for-ai/index.en.md

 ## Conclusion

 With the right set of extensions, Visual Studio Code becomes an even more powerful tool for AI development.
-The extensions mentioned in this article can enhance your productivity, improve code quality, and streamline your workflow.
-Whether you are working with Python, Jupyter, Git, or Docker, these extensions provide valuable features tailored to AI development.
+The extensions mentioned in this article can enhance your productivity, improve code quality, and simplify your workflow.
+Whether you're working with Python, Jupyter, Git, or Docker, these extensions provide valuable features tailored to AI development.

 Take advantage of the best Visual Studio Code extensions for AI and unlock the full potential of your AI projects.